Tag Archive for: Party

 In my opinion, this is a field you choose out of passion.
 The program is long and

 require a significant investment, particularly in the many internships.
-But Supporting couples, mothers, women, and babies is what makes the diversity of our profession, and that’s what drew me to it.
-We have a wide range of expertise; whether in the private, public, or non-profit sectors, we can support women throughout their pregnancy, childbirth, and postpartum period (provided there are no medical complications).
+But Supporting couples, mothers, women, and even babies is what makes The diversity of our profession—and that’s what drew me to it.
+We do indeed have a broad range of expertise; whether in the private, public, or independent sectors, we can support women throughout their pregnancy, childbirth, and postpartum period (provided there are no medical complications).
 We can also provide preventive gynecological care and contraception consultations.
 We sometimes face difficult situations, but the intense moments of life and emotion serve as a reminder of why we started this work in the first place.

-The association, for its part, provides opportunities to get together—whether at the clubhouse or at events—and to develop skills through training programs offered by ANESF or AGEM.
-Members can also stay up to date on national news, which we regularly share.
-For those who want to get involved in student life, it’s a great way to thrive while bringing their projects to life, all while collaborating with other students.
+The association, for its part, provides opportunities to get together—whether at the clubhouse or at events—and to learn through training programs offered by ANESF or AGEM.
+Members can also stay up to date on national news, which we share regularly.
+For those who want to get involved in student life, it’s a great way to thrive while working on your own projects and collaborating with other students.

-Why do you think someone should join your organization?
+Why do you think people should join your organization?

 Joining our association is, above all, a gesture of support.
 We represent midwifery students in the faculty’s student life.
 Joining allows you to stay informed about various events and connect with other associations within the faculty or outside of it.
-In fact, membership includes both AGEM and ANESF, allowing you to stay informed about discussions within these organizations and potentially influence outcomes by sharing your views on key issues.
-It offers the opportunity to take an active interest in the future of the profession and student life in the region, as well as to raise broader concerns.
+In fact, this results in membership in both AGEM and ANESF, which allows you to stay informed about discussions within these organizations and potentially make an impact by sharing your views on key issues.
+It’s an opportunity to take an active interest in the future of the profession and student life in the region, as well as to bring broader issues to light.

-Membership is also the only way to vote at general meetings for the future teams that will represent you in the coming terms.
-And on the fun side, membership gives you access to a wide range of partnerships secured by our fabulous VP of Partnerships.
-From laser tag to products from Luneale, Fempo, and many others, these partnerships offer great discounts.
-Finally, we have partnerships with professional insurance companies that offer additional coverage for students in internships.
+Membership is also the only way to vote at general meetings for the future teams that will represent you during the next terms.
+And on the fun side, membership gives you access to a whole host of partnerships that our fabulous VP of Partnerships has secured for us—from laser tag to products from Luneale, Fempo, and many others—all offering great discounts.
+Finally, we have partnerships with professional insurance providers that offer additional protection for students on internships.

 How do I sign up?

-Joining is very easy: just come to our association’s office on campus between 12 p.m. and 2 p.m. (every day) and pay 7 euros by check, cash, or even Lydia.
-We’ll give you a nice little card with our social media handles.
-You can join at any time throughout the year, but we close membership two weeks before the end-of-term General Assembly.
+Joining is very easy: just come to our association’s office on campus between 12 p.m. and 2 p.m. (every day) and pay 7 euros—by check, cash, or even Lydia.
+We’ll give you a nice little membership card with our social media handles.
+You can join at any time throughout the year, but we close membership registration two weeks before the end-of-term General Assembly.

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

-Unfortunately, due to the current health situation, this year’s handover will take place remotely.
-We are in contact with the board members running for the 2020–2021 term and are more motivated than ever.
-There are exciting projects on the horizon that we look forward to learning more about.
-It is with a slight twinge of sadness that we leave this term, especially given the difficult end to the year, but with complete confidence in the dedication of the incoming board.
-These are motivated young women, with experience and a great deal of enthusiasm—everything needed to succeed.
-We could not have handed over this term with greater peace of mind than with such a wonderful new generation taking the reins!
+Unfortunately, given the current health situation, this year’s handover will take place remotely.
+We are in contact with the executive board members running for the 2020–2021 term and who are more motivated than ever.
+There are exciting projects on the horizon that we look forward to learning more about in detail.
+It’s with a slight twinge of sadness that we’re stepping down from this term, especially given the difficult end to the year, but we have complete confidence in the dedication of the incoming executive board.
+They are motivated young women with experience and a lot of enthusiasm—everything needed to succeed.
+We couldn’t have handed over this term with greater peace of mind than with such a wonderful new generation taking the reins!

 Feel free to follow us on social media: